 This park is all about immersing yourself in the culture of the region (and having fun)–bringing together nature, gastronomy, archaeology, and tradition.
 With both water-based and land activities, it’s a perfect day of fun and immersive activity for travelers of all ages.

 Xcaret Park offers lots of tours leaving from Cancun and Playa Del Carmen that provide transportation, so you won’t need to worry about renting a car to get here.
-A buffet lunch is often provided, so all you’ll need to bring is a lot of energy and maybe a change of clothes if you plan to do water activities.
+A buffet lunch is provided with the Xcaret Plus package, so all you’ll need to bring is a lot of energy and maybe a change of clothes if you plan to do water activities.